FedericoBruzzone/cracking_the_coding_interview/README.md

 ---

 **2.8 Loop Detection**:
-Given a linkedlist which might contain a loop, implement an algorithm that returns the node at the beginning of the loop (if one exists)
+Given a linkedlist which might contain a loop, implement an algorithm that returns the node at the beginning of the loop (if one exists).

 EXAMPLE